Manoominike-giizis (Ricing Moon; August 23), 2018

 When confusion sets into your life, you have the ability to choose another branch from the tree of life and follow that branch towards discovery.

-When you stand back and take a good look, you have so much branches to choose from."*
+When you stand back and take a good look, you have so many branches to choose from."*

 - Wikwemikong Anishinaabe Medicine Painter James Mishibinijima